renanfenrich/eks-provisioning-terragrunt-gitops-atlantis/README.md

 ## Continuous integration
-GitHub Actions under `.github/workflows/terragrunt-validation.yml` install Terragrunt via `gruntwork-io/terragrunt-action`, cache Terraform plugins and modules, and fan out `terragrunt run-all init/validate/validate-inputs` across each environment with the state backend disabled.
+GitHub Actions under `.github/workflows/terragrunt-validation.yml` install Terragrunt via `gruntwork-io/terragrunt-action`, cache Terraform plugins and modules, and fan out `terragrunt init --all`, `terragrunt validate --all`, and `terragrunt validate-inputs --all` across each environment with the state backend disabled.
 Downstream jobs publish SARIF results from `bridgecrewio/checkov-action@v12` scans and, when `policy/*.rego` is present, execute OPA unit tests.
 Runs short-circuit when a newer commit arrives thanks to workflow concurrency, and you can opt into OIDC-authenticated AWS plans by setting